 However, cesspits don't require any permits, and there are no water usage guidelines or general binding rules put in place by the Environmental Agency to ensure safety.
 The only thing you need to be aware of with your cesspit is that the wastewater does not overflow or leak.
 It may be best to search for and control your water usage slightly to ensure it does not do so.

 How Does a Cesspit Work?

+Suppose you're not connected to your primary sewage system.
+You will have to make use of alternative methods and solutions.
+Let's take a look at how the cesspit works.
 The cesspit is also referred to as a cesspool.
 It works slightly different than a septic tank, as it has no inlet or outlet.
 A cesspool will contain the sewage until it is emptied.
-This should usually be done a few times a year, and it is disposed into a disposal lorry.
-Also keep in mind that this should be done by a professional.
+Emptying should usually be done a few times a year, and it is disposed of into a waste disposal lorry.
+Also, keep in mind that this should be done by a professional.

-A septic tank is slightly similar to a cesspit but, but it has different compartments for solid waste and liquid waste.
+A septic tank is slightly similar to a cesspit but has different solid waste and liquid waste compartments.
 Solid waste will remain in the tank and will need to be emptied manually.
 Liquids are removed and cleaned with a process called percolation.
-You need to clean a septic tank about once or twice a year.
+It would help if you cleaned a septic tank about once or twice a year.

 If you choose between a cesspit and a septic tank, selecting a septic tank is usually the better option.
 But you need to make sure that it has no leaks and that it does not pose any danger to the environment or the people around you.
 These options are only considered if you are not located close to a sewage network.
 You can also request to be linked to a sewage network where possible.

 The size of the cesspit you choose will depend on the number of people that live in the house or the building that will use it.
 There are specific guidelines around this.
 So it is always recommended to find out what size the cesspit or septic tank should be before installing it.